ArturoAmaya/FFMPEG_explore/README.md

 ## Slide animations
 Some professors like their slides to have animations.
 Unsure of how many but I'm guessing it's something I should support.

+# FFProbe
+FFprobe can be used to extract information about the starting video files.

+## Video stream duration